 Betty Fuller: Jennie, I remember when I went to Euless School, you worked at the school.
 You did our cooking and you made the best rolls I’ve ever eaten.
 Do you remember any experiences when you were at school?

 Jennie Payton: Well I sure do.
 Your husband, James Fuller, even now when he sees me he will say something about those rolls at school.
 We enjoyed it.
 We worked with Kate Neely and Ruth Millican.
-Ruth Millican, my sister, and Willie Byers were the foreman.
+Ruth Millican, my sister, and Willie Byers were the foremen.
 Willie Byers said that everybody was getting compliments on their food, but hers didn’t get compliments, so she just made some potatoes.
 She’d thought they’d be so good and nobody said a word.

 Betty Fuller: Oh bless her heart.
-Also you and Ruth did some other hard work.
+Also, you and Ruth did some other hard work.
 I know that you ran a washateria (laundromat) for awhile?

 Jennie Payton: Yes, we just let other people wash their clothes at the washateria.
 It was up on Huffman Drive, pretty close.
 It wasn’t too far from Main Street.